What To Expect in the Branding Process

 - Supporting Attributes: Functional and emotional attributes that support the Headline Benefits

 A mood board captures your visual brand expression.
-It is not a specific design or “tactic”, like a webpage or print ad.
-A mood board explores the color palette, typography, image style and iconography.
-All these together express your brand positioning.
+It’s not a specific design or “tactic” such as a webpage or print ad.
+A mood board explores the color palette, typography, image style and iconography that come together to express your brand positioning.

 Your Brand Identity includes guidelines about how your brand appears, such as: